ruralant/portfolio/src/posts/development/types-in-typescript-1.md

 #### Enum

 `enum` is one of the most recent additions to the TypeScript types list and stands for enumeration.
 An `enum` is a set of values and you can use it to create a set of constants to be used with variables and properties.
-The behavior of `enum` is largely different compared with what we saw so far, so I'll explain it in details in a the next article.
+The behavior of `enum` is largely different compared with what we saw so far, so I'll explain it in details in q <a href="https://www.antoniorossi.net/blog/development/types-in-typescript-2" target="_blank">dedicated article</a>

 ### Void, null, undefined